-4. The inner accessories
+4. Get inner accessories for different uses

 Select a locking cash box that has a removable tray inside with partitions for placing coins, cash notes and petty cash vouchers.